Richard Court

-Richard Fairfax Court (born 27 September 1947) is a former Australian politician and diplomat.
+Richard Fairfax Court (born 27 September 1947) is an Australian former politician and diplomat.
 He served as Premier of Western Australia from 1993 to 2001 and as Australian Ambassador to Japan from 2017 to 2020.
 A member of the Liberal Party, he represented the Perth-area electorate of Nedlands in the Western Australian Legislative Assembly from 1982 to 2001.
 His father, Sir Charles Court, also served as state premier.

 Early life

 Court was born into a political family.
 His father, Sir Charles Court, was the previous member for Nedlands (1953–1982) and served as Premier from 1974 to 1982.
 His older brother Barry Court was president of the Pastoralists' and Graziers' Association, married Margaret Court, and became President of the Liberal Party of Western Australia in March 2008.

 Richard Court was educated at Hale School and graduated from the University of Western Australia with a Bachelor of Commerce degree in 1968.
 He subsequently spent a year as a management trainee at Ford Motor Company in the United States, and on his return to Western Australia, operated a number of businesses including food retailing and the manufacture, wholesale and retail of marine and boating equipment.

+In April 1970, Court married Helen Margaret Dewar.
+The couple had two children but divorced in 1977.
+In January 1989, he married Joanne Frances Moffat (Jo), with whom he has one daughter, born in 1994.

 As an 18 Foot Skiff sailor in the mid 1970s, he combined the concepts of trapezing with the sliding plank (as he had used previously when sailing Skates) into a sliding rack.
 This feature increased righting moment, sail carrying power, and ultimately boat speed.
 The concept was simplified into fixed wings, rapidly adopted by the rest of the 18 ft skiff fleet, and now ubiquitous in sailing skiffs.